 The Massachusetts Institute of Technology is one of the world's leading universities in engineering and science and one of two internationally prominent universities in Cambridge (the other being Harvard).

 The institute was chartered in Boston in 1861 and moved to its current site along the Charles River Basin in 1916.
-The campus is 168 acres or almost 70 hectare large and contains a large number of architecturally interesting buildings.
+The campus is 168 acres or almost 70 hectare large and contains a surprising number of architecturally interesting buildings.

 Buildings

 One of the few high rises on the MIT campus is the Green Building, designed by the renowned American architect I.M.
 Pei and built between 1962 and 1964.
+The 21-story tower is a focal point of the campus and looms over the mostly low rise buildings.

 Plenty of other noteworthy buildings dot the campus, but easily the most eye-catching is the Stata Center, a modern and seemingly chaotic building with twisting and curving facades.
-The colorful but controversial complex was created in 2004 by the pritzker prize winning architect Frank O. Gehry.
+The colorful but controversial complex was created in 2004 by the Pritzker prize winning architect Frank O. Gehry.

 Sculptures